Wills, Trusts & Probate

 Frequently Asked Questions About Changing a Will in Gilroy

-If you do not update your will following major life events, your estate may be distributed according to outdated instructions, which might not reflect your current wishes.
-This can lead to unintended beneficiaries receiving assets or family disputes.
-Regular updates help ensure your estate plan aligns with your present circumstances.
+If you do not update your will after major life events, your estate may be distributed according to outdated instructions that do not reflect your current wishes.
+This can result in unintended beneficiaries receiving assets or guardianship decisions that no longer match your family situation.
+Outdated directives may also lead to disputes among potential heirs and a more difficult probate process.
+Regular updates help align your will with present circumstances and reduce the likelihood of contested interpretations.
+Taking timely action to revise the will and related documents helps ensure the administration of your estate proceeds according to your intentions.